-The junior plus sailing test will be given in the unsheltered conditions beyond Hs.
+The junior plus sailing test will be given in the unsheltered conditions beyond the former Hs.
 Lordship's restaurant.
+The test requires you to use a board 135 liters or smaller.
 The tester will expect you to be able to consistently "water start" in both directions.
-Other criteria that the tester will judge you on are your ability to control the board during a plane, being able to use the harness and harness lines effectively, and being able to get back on the board and into the footstraps.
+Other criteria that the tester will judge you on are your ability to control the board during a plane, to plane upwind on both tacks, to get back on the board and into the footstraps, and to use the harness and harness lines effectively.
 In addition, you must demonstrate a proper dock start and docking technique.
 The Junior Plus equipment is much more fragile than the Novice/Junior equipment, and you are responsible for damage caused by improper docking.
 Extra board skills (e.g. being able to carve turns) will also impress the tester and make your chances of passing more likely.